neuroplasticity9/php-http-client/README.md

 # PHP Http Request Class

-- ChipVN\Http\Request class used to sending request and get response like a browser.
+- ChipVN\Http\Request class used to sending request, scraping web content and get response like a browser.
 - Use 2 functions: cURL, fsockopen, so you can use this class, "curl" **WITHOUT CURL** extension installed
 - Supports POST (fields, raw data), file uploading, GET, PUT, etc..